Multifactored/6447-Binary-Fuzzer/writeup/writeup.md

 For each fuzzing function, we use pwntools to spawn a new process with the given binary, and then send it our mutated input.
 Then we poll the exit code of this process, and if it wasn't successful, it writes this mutated input that caused the binary to crash to 'bad.txt', and then exits the fuzzer.

-**Multithreading**
+**Multiprocessing**
-We speed up this process with our multithreading implementation.
-When a vulnerability is found, all threads exit gracefully.
+We speed up this process with our multiprocessing implementation.
+We decided to use max_workers=multiprocessing.cpu_count(), the theoretical maximum number of processes we can run at any given moment.
+When a vulnerability is found from any one of the processes, all the other processes will exit.

 ## **Possible Improvements**

 There are multiple improvements we can make if we want to take the fuzzer further.

+- Implement a code coverage fuzzing, so that it generates permutations based on the previous trace file produced.
+We had a look on implementing this using qemu and gdb but due to limited time and resources, we couldnt get it to work properly.
 - Implement an user interface that reports on current progress, elapsed time during execution and general polish.
 - Fuzz multiple binaries at once, and fuzzing multiple crashes per execution.
 - Check for more file types.